skymage23/development_shell_helpers/CONTRIBUTIONS.md

       "Universal" subdirectory.
 The "api-list.txt" file is allowed to be blank.
 That is fine for the first commit for a new shell.

+   10. All PowerShell import files must be "psm1" modules with the API functions properly exported using "Export-ModuleName"

+       --For readability, the "Export-ModuleName" line to
+         export an API function must be placed directly below the function definition.